 Her departure city.

-That she was traveling with a daughter.
+She was traveling with a daughter.

-Her address in the UK.
+Her address is in the UK.

 The identity and address of the person she will visit in Canada.